Feyerabend/cc/ch07/addition/signals/README.md

 ear is a messy, oscillating curve.
 Yet your auditory system immediately resolves it into individual notes--A, C, E--each at its own frequency and loudness.
-Fourier analysis is the mathematical version of that decomposition: it asks, "for each possible frequency f, how much of that frequency is present in the signal?"
+Fourier analysis is the mathematical version of that decomposition: it asks, "for each possible frequency $f$, how much of that frequency is present in the signal?"

-*The Fourier Transform* of a continuous signal `x(t)` is defined as:
+*The Fourier Transform* of a continuous signal $x(t)$ is defined as:

 ```math
 X(f) = ∫_{-∞}^{+∞}  x(t) · e^{-i 2π f t}  dt